Kashaya with kashayam powder step-by-step recipe with photos.

 Coriander seeds: Coriander seeds are known to be associated with several health benefits like maintaining blood sugar levels, improving bone health, and helping with digestion, to name a few.

-Cumin seeds: Cumin seeds are rich in antioxidants, helps lower blood sugar levels and cholesterol.
-It is also useful in treating diarrhea and reduce fungal infections.
+Cumin seeds: Cumin seeds are rich in antioxidants, help lower blood sugar levels and cholesterol.
+It is also useful in treating diarrhea and reducing fungal infections.